Event Organizer: Joe Ciarcia -[masked]

 If you don't have what you need you will not be allowed to participate.

-We will be meeting in the parking lot on the east side of Ferncroft Road near Wonalancet, NH.
-According to Google Maps this spot is about 133 miles from Boston and it should take about 2 hours 32 minutes to drive there.
+We will be meeting in the parking lot of the Cog Railway Station where we will be spotting cars.
+Once everyone has arrived we will leave a few cars behind and carpool to the trailhead.
+According to Google Maps this spot is about 162 miles from Boston and it should take about 2 hours 48 minutes to drive there.

 While carpooling is encouraged you are responsible for coordinating your own rides.
 Use the comments section below to communicate with others who may also be looking to share a ride.
 If you do share a ride be sure to share the expenses - suggested donations per person are $20 from Boston MA, $15 from Salem/Nashua NH, and $10 from Concord NH.